 MES History and Evolution

 The Manufacturing Execution System (MES) has a rich history that mirrors the evolution of industrial processes and automation.
-From its origins in basic production monitoring to the highly integrated and sophisticated systems of today, MES has been instrumental in transforming manufacturing.
+From its beginnings in basic production monitoring to the highly integrated and intelligent systems of today, MES has played a transformative role in manufacturing.
+Each decade introduced breakthroughs that changed how factories operated, improved decision-making, and laid the groundwork for today’s smart factories.

 The Early Days: Origins of MES (1960s - 1970s)